smunir2001/Java-Programming-Masterclass/ReadMe.md

 Constructors are methods with the same class name and no return type.
 * they allow us to initialize new instances of objects according to available parameters and specs.

+* if there is no user-defined constructor, then Java will automatically throw in an empty (no-argument) constructor.

+## Inheritance
+We can think of the OOP paradigm of inheritance as objects that share/have common properties/characteristics with each other.
+However, these objects may have additional capabilities specific to themselves and make the different yet sharing some common elements.
+* similar to a "is-a" relationship

+* all members of the state and behaviors of a class can be inherited by the subclass.

 ## Composition
 This has to do with the __"has-a"__ relationship instead of a __"is-a"__ relationship like in the concept of inheritance.